linkml/linkml/docs/data/validating-data.md

 declarative fashion, and then to leverage existing frameworks and to allow the user to balance concerns such as expressivity vs efficiency.

-Currently there are 4 supported strategies:
+Currently there are 5 supported strategies:

- * validation via Python object instantiation
+- validation via Python object instantiation
- * validation through JSON-Schema
+- validation through JSON-Schema
- * validation of triples in a triplestore or RDF file via generation of SPARQL constraints
+- validation of triples in a triplestore or RDF file via generation of SPARQL constraints
- * validation of RDF via generation of ShEx
+- validation of RDF via generation of ShEx or SHACL
+- validation via SQL loading and queries

-However, others will be supported in future.
+However, others will be supported in future; in particular, scalable validation of massive databases.

 ## Validation of JSON documents